 When you check in for your cruise, you can simply fold it and store it away in your closet.
 Its safety features also exceed U.S. standards with a full, steel alloy frame for strength and four panels of EPS foam for impact (including side impact).
 And it also features a tether for use when rear-facing for enhanced safety and stability.

 Again, it is not the lightest-weight car seat for travel, but you may feel the safety, size, and convenient storage features “outweigh” this one drawback.
 FAA-approved for use in aircraft.
 Measures 28.5″ x 17”W x 16″D open, folds to 28.5″ x 17″ x 10″.
 A car seat carrying case with shoulder strap is also available.

 Rear-facing from 5 to 33 lbs, forward-facing to 80 lbs., then converts to a belt-positioning booster for kids up to 120 lbs.
 Weighs 25 lbs.
 FAA certified for airplane use.
 See more photos and read up on my experiences in this review of the Radian RXT.
-Find it online at: Amazon.com Baby Earth
+See deals for the Radian XT folding car seat at: Amazon.com and Baby Earth

 Clek Fllo Convertible Car Seat

 While you might have to guess how to pronounce the Clek Fllo, you won’t have to guess if its narrow enough to fit in most airplane seats.
 It’s 16.9″ wide and, like many others here, should fit in most airplane seats and even fit three across a car’s back seat.

 The Fllo has some similarities to the Diono Radian RXT, such as its whopping 25 lb. weight owing to a metal substructure.
 However, it does not fold fold for travel.
 Still, it has some notable differences, which may appeal.